 ● The Tikvah Fund responded to the inability to hold in-person programs and the hunger of Jewish young people for serious learning by creating Tikvah Online Academy.
 This new venture offered high-level online seminars and town-halls for middle school, high school, and college students, on topics such as Jewish ideas and Western civilization, the history and heroes of Israel, the future of American democracy, the fight against anti-Semitism, and the principles of a free economy and free society.

-● UpStart is building its capacity to work with the 150 innovative ventures in its network and the broader Jewish communal ecosystem on issues relating to strategic partnerships and alliances.
-This initial work will set the stage for consolidations and other forms of strategic restructuring in the future.
-UpStart has contracted with an outside firm to design critical, early-stage facilitation training, including providing training for UpStart staff to support organizations in exploring and pursuing strategic partnerships, restructuring possibilities available to nonprofits, and provide coaching and grants for needs in this area.
+● UpStart contracted with an outside firm to build its capacity to work with the 150 innovative ventures in its network and the broader Jewish communal ecosystem on issues relating to strategic partnerships and alliances.
+UpStart supports organizations in exploring and pursuing strategic partnerships, restructuring possibilities available to nonprofits, and provides coaching and grants for needs in this area.
+UpStart will also be convening a Community of Practice for professionals at national and localshira intermediary organizations who are focused on issues of strategic partnerships and alliances, building shared learning and gathering data on the partnerships, collaborations, and consolidations happening across the field.

 ● Yeshivat Maharat & Yeshivat Chovevei Torah have partnered to create Mind The Gap: A (Mini) Sabbatical Fellowship for young Jewish communal professionals who have been furloughed or laid off from their jobs.
 Fellows will be able to stay engaged in the Jewish world through part-time or full-time study organized into (renewable) trimesters with the goals of deepening their knowledge of Jewish text, values, and ideas, and strengthening their leadership skills.
 Mind the Gap will offer hands-on learning and training designed to engage participants in an accessible way that can have long-lasting impact.